Modern Manufacturing Initiative and National Manufacturing Priorities announced

 6. Space

-The Minister announced initiatives to transform Australian manufacturing on 1 October 2020.
+The Minister announced initiatives to transform Australian manufacturing (external link) on 1 October 2020.

 Read more in Make it Happen: The Australian Government’s Modern Manufacturing Strategy